gferreira/xTools4/docs/_reference/measurements-format.md

 | description | description of this measurement (optional)             |
 {: .table .table-hover }

+{% comment %}
 <div class="card bg-light my-3 rounded-0">
 <div class="card-header">note</div>
 <div class="card-body" markdown='1'>
-The attribute `glyph 2` can probably be deprecated.
+The attribute *glyph 2* can probably be deprecated.
 It was available to allow measurement of overshoots using a straight shape from one glyph and a round shape from another glyph.
-Overshoot measurement is now possible using
+Overshoot measurement is now possible using [reference points](#reference-points).
 {: .card-text }
 </div>
 </div>
+{% endcomment %}

 ### Glyph-level measurements